 The Cosumnes Fire Department provides 24 hour, 7 days a week, 365 days a year service to the cities of Elk Grove and Galt and protects more than 157 square miles of southern Sacramento County.

-The Fire Department responds to nearly 16,000 calls for service annually out of eight fire stations—six in Elk Grove and two in Galt.
-The majority of these calls - over 70% - are for Emergency Medical Services (EMS).
-For most EMS calls, such as a person suffering from chest pain or shortness of breath, two Fire Department apparatus will respond: an ambulance plus a fire engine or fire truck.
+The Fire Department responds to nearly 16,000 calls for service annually out of eight fire stations, six in Elk Grove and two in Galt.
+The majority of these calls, over 70%, are for Emergency Medical Services (EMS).
+For most EMS calls, two Fire Department apparatus will respond: an ambulance plus a fire engine or fire truck.
 Two personnel will staff the ambulance, and at least three people will be on the fire engine or fire truck.

 When Cosumnes Fire Department units are not available due to other calls for service, the next closest fire department units will be dispatched.
 Either a neighboring Cosumnes Fire Department station or one of the other regional fire agencies will respond, regardless of jurisdictional boundaries.
 This automatic aid practice in Sacramento County has been in place for decades and puts our citizens’ health and safety as our top priority.